learn-co-students/rails-bootstrap-theme-tutorial-ios-0216/README.md

 ![Happy Cat](https://media.giphy.com/media/ToCRja2miF3Xi/giphy.gif)

-<a href='https://learn.co/lessons/rails-bootstrap-theme-tutorial' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-bootstrap-theme-tutorial' title='Using Bootstrap Themes to Style Your Rails App'>Using Bootstrap Themes to Style Your Rails App</a> on Learn.co and start learning to code for free.</p>